jacobmoncur/gogogo/Readme.md

 Change Log
 ----------

+* 0.5.1 - `ggg list` now lists all processes as well as targets
 * 0.5.0 - Add ability to support running multiple processes in one deploy target
 * 0.4.10 - Add a command to run a command on the server, plus colorized output